jundalisay/superb/content/en/research/smith/theory-moral-sentiments/part-1/section-2/chapter-3.md

 Therefore, for resentment to be agreeable, it must be brought down below what it would naturally rise to, than almost any other passion.

-22 People have a very strong sense of the injuries done to one another.
+{{< s v="22" >}} People have a very strong sense of the injuries done to one another.
 We hate the villain in a tragedy, just as we sympathize with the hero.

 We detest Iago as much as we esteem Othello.
 We delight as much in Iago's punishment as we are grieved at Othello's distress.

 Mankind has so strong a fellow-feeling with the injuries done to their brethren.
 But they do not always resent them more than the sufferer.
 Usually, the greater his patience, mildness, and humanity, the higher their resentment against the person who injured him.
 His amiableness exasperates their sense of the injury's atrocity.

-23 However, anger and resentment are regarded as necessary parts of human nature.
+{{< s v="23" >}} However, anger and resentment are regarded as necessary parts of human nature.

 A person becomes contemptible if he submits to insults, without attempting to repel them.
 - We cannot enter into his insensibility.